jaclu/tmux-prefix-highlight/README.md

 # Tmux prefix highlight

+## This fork

+synchronize-panes is forcefully disabled for tmux < 2.0 since the feature does not exist prior to that version.
+Thereby making this plugin compatible down to 1.8

 **NOTE:** This project is no longer in active development.
 Bugs and features requests won't get implemented by the project maintainers.
 We still welcome discussions and community pull requests, though.